Indian commerce with early English colonists and the early United States: Plymouth and Northern Settlers

-Plymouth /ˈplɪməθ/ (historically known as Plimouth and Plimoth) is a town in Plymouth County, Massachusetts, United States.
+Plymouth (historically known as Plimouth and Plimoth) is a town in Plymouth County, Massachusetts, United States.
 Plymouth holds a place of great prominence in American history and is typically the most well known of the Northern Settlements.
 Plymouth was the site of the colony founded in 1620 by the Pilgrims, passengers of the famous ship the Mayflower.
 Before the arrival of the Mayflower earlier explorations killed between 90 and 95% of the local native inhabitants due to disease.
 The near disappearance of the tribe from the site not only left their cornfields and other cleared areas for the Pilgrims to take over, but also meant that the Indians were in no condition to disrupt the arrival of the colonists.
 With the dwindling numbers of Native Indians in the area they relied heavily on trade for subsistence and survival.
 They traded livestock for farming land and farming techniques.
 The overall relationship was good until the formation of Dominion of New England.

 Jamestown and Southern settlers

 Jamestown and Southern settlers relied very much on the Indians for almost all their food which the Indians gave gladly for the exchange of precious metal.
 The area where Jamestown was settled, was that it was not inhabited by nearby Virginian Indian tribes, who regarded the site as too poor and remote for agriculture.
 The island was swampy, isolated, offered limited space and was plagued by mosquitoes and polluted tidal river water unsuitable for drinking.
 Due to this agricultural products, building materials, and minimal livestock was traded from Indians to Jamestown and other southern settlements in close proximity for precious metals, glassware, tools, and other instruments the Indians were unfamiliar with.
 As other southern settlers left Jamestown and furthered the exploration in the area they were often welcomed by the Indians with dancing, feasting and tobacco ceremonies.
 As relationships developed in the southern areas so did the need for healthy trade.
 The Indians realized that these explorers were not just passing through but looking to colonize and further expand their living areas.
 After several years of strained coexistence, Chief Opchanacanough and his Powhatan Confederacy attempted to eliminate the English colony once and for all.
-On the morning of March 22, 1622, they attacked outlying plantations and communities up and down the James River in what became known as the Indian Massacre of 1622.
+On the morning of March 22, 1622, they attacked outlying plantations and communities up and down the James River in what became known as the Indian massacre of 1622.
 The attack killed over 300 settlers, about a third of the English-speaking population.